 Napanoch is a very small town located in the state of New York.
 With a population of 1,131 people and just one neighborhood, Napanoch is the 731st largest community in New York.
-Napanoch has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.
+Napanoch has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.

 Unlike some towns, Napanoch isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Napanoch are a mix of both white- and blue-collar jobs.
 Overall, Napanoch is a town of sales and office workers, service providers, and managers.
 There are especially a lot of people living in Napanoch who work in sales jobs (16.40%), management occupations (15.70%), and office and administrative support (13.39%).